White-Sutton syndrome

 Please speak to your medical team to learn more about the symptoms and complications of White-Sutton syndrome.
 Additional information about the clinical characteristics of White-Sutton syndrome, including the speech and language profile, can also be found at:

-All individuals have two copies (alleles) of the POGZ gene – one on each chromosome; a genetic change in just one of the copies can result in White-Sutton syndrome (autosomal dominant condition).More information on autosomal dominant inheritance pattern can be found at Centre for Genetics Education: Autosomal dominant inheritance factsheet.
+All individuals have two copies (alleles) of the POGZ gene – one on each chromosome that is inherited from each parent.
+White-Sutton syndrome is an autosomal dominant condition, which means that having a genetic variant in just one of the POGZ gene copies can result in White-Sutton syndrome.1

-For most individuals with White-Sutton syndrome, their genetic change in POGZ gene occurs randomly (de novo) prior to birth and is not passed down (inherited) from their parents.
-In rare cases, the genetic change in POGZ gene was inherited from an affected parent with mild symptoms.1
+For most individuals with White-Sutton syndrome, their genetic variant in POGZ gene occurs randomly (de novo) prior to birth and is not passed down (inherited) from their parents.
+In rare cases, the autosomal dominant genetic variant was inherited from an affected parent with mild symptoms.1 More information on autosomal dominant inheritance pattern can be found at Centre for Genetics Education: Autosomal dominant inheritance factsheet.

 If you would like to learn more about the inheritance and impact of this condition, please ask your doctor for a referral to a genetic counsellor.
 Genetic counsellors are qualified allied health professionals who can provide information and support regarding genetic conditions and testing.
-More information about genetic counselling can be found at:
+More information on genetic counselling can be found at:

 Diagnosis